 physical or mental handicap in any of its educational programs/activities and employment, or in any program or activity conducted or funded by the U.S. Department of Agriculture.
 The District prohibits discrimination against any youth group listed in Title 36, as a patriotic society, (i.e. Boy Scouts of America) from access to public school facilities use.

-To file a complaint or for additional information, please contact the District’s Title IX Coordinator or visit the District's anti-bullying website at www.wcsdbullying.com.
+Inquiries or complaints may be addressed to the District's Civil Rights Compliance Director/Title IX Coordinator, via email, telephone (775-348-0300), 425 East 9th Street, Reno, Nevada 89512, or visit the District's anti-bullying website at www.wcsdbullying.com.
 Additional information regarding the District’s

 complaint resolution processes can be found here.
 Complaints alleging discrimination can also be filed with the U.S. Department of Education's Office for Civil Rights.